 How Our Scholarship Program Works

-We work with a network of non-profit organizations that sponsor students into our courses.
-Many of our student body receive all or some tuition assistance, either as a “full ride” or partial funds to offset less than 100% VA funding.
+While UHP does not provide scholarships directly, we work with a network of excellent non-profit organizations that sponsor students into our courses on a needs-only basis.
+Many students receive tuition assistance, either as a “full ride” or partial funds to offset less-than-100% VA funding.

-To be considered for full or partial funding, contact our Admissions team and set up a short phone or video call.
+To learn more about our third-party scholarship partners, contact the Admissions team and set up a short phone or video call.

 Your GI Bill®